Gazi, Athens: History

 The old gasworks was founded in 1857.
 Around 1910, several brothels were set up in the area, a fact which led to brothels in general being referred to as 'Gazi'.

 During the mid-20th century, small dwellings with few rooms and large gardens began to spring up around the gasworks.
 These were generally home to large, poor families from Athens.
 Gazi was a deprived area but despite this, there was no associated high crime rate.
 The area was mainly inhabited by crate makers.

-In 1967, due to difficult socioeconomic conditions in northern Greece, many Muslim families established a presence in the area, working at the gasworks.
+In 1967, due to difficult socio-economic conditions in northern Greece, many Muslim families established a presence in the area, working at the gasworks.

 Over the years, numerous garages, paint shops, tinsmiths and spare parts shops opened up in the area.

 Climate

 In Gazi, one of main weather stations of the National Observatory of Athens is hosted.
-The area has a Mediterrannean climate.
+The area has a Mediterranean climate.

 Annual precipitation averages 460mm.
 August has been a very hot and dry month in the last decade.
 December averages around 80mm.
 Winter is a cool and wet period, while summer is a very hot and dry season.